Metro chairman backs CEO in dispute over Media-Saturn

-BERLIN/DUESSELDORF (Reuters) - The chairman of German retailer Metro AG MEOG.DE has defended Chief Executive Olaf Koch against criticism of his handling of a power struggle with the founder of the group’s electronics chain Media-Saturn.
+BERLIN/DUESSELDORF, May 20 (Reuters) - The chairman of German retailer Metro AG has defended Chief Executive Olaf Koch against criticism of his handling of a power struggle with the founder of the group’s electronics chain Media-Saturn.

 A long-running dispute for control of Media-Saturn, Europe’s biggest electronics chain, has escalated in recent weeks between Metro, its majority owner, and the chain’s founder Erich Kellerhals, who still owns a 22 percent stake.